kartik-venugopal/aural-player/README.md

 ## Overview

 Aural Player is an audio player for macOS.
-Inspired by the classic Winamp player for Windows, it is designed to be easy to use and customizable, with support for a wide variety of popular audio formats and some sound tuning capabilities for audio enthusiasts.
+Inspired by the classic Winamp player for Windows, it is designed to be easy to use and customizable, with support for a wide variety of popular audio formats and powerful sound tuning capabilities for audio enthusiasts.

 #### Goals:
 * To have a simple drag-drop-play player for the music collection on your local drives, that is able to play a wide variety of audio formats.